-I don’t watch NBA basketball because it’s NBA basketball.
-But I will watch Steve Nash, the point guard from Canada who plays for Phoenix and is the winner of the NBA’s Most Valuable Player award.
+I usually don’t watch NBA basketball because while the players persevere, for the most part they show little passion or even a sense of fun.
+But I will watch Steve Nash, the point guard from Canada who has played on several NBA teams and is the winner of the NBA’s Most Valuable Player award.

-And Nash is a leader.
-As a point guard, he says he “mothers” the other 4 players on the team, thinking about what they need and helping them find ways to succeed.
+The focus of the Charlie Rose show was leadership.
+As a point guard, Nash says he “mothers” the other four players on the team, thinking about what they need and helping them find ways to succeed.

-But I found myself wondering even if a man is paid whatever basketball players are paid, what does he do to keep himself motivated and at his best?
-How does a 6’1” player, a self-described small guy, have to be in order to play in the midst of those sharp elbows and huge shoulders?
+But I found myself wondering even if a man earns the huge amount of money that basketball players receive, what does he do to keep himself motivated and at his best?
+How does a 6’1” man, a self-described small guy, play in the midst of those sharp elbows and huge shoulders?
 And how does he stay committed during the long season, the training, the traveling, the endless tournament at the end of the season?

 Nash knows what he has to do.
 This is what he says:

-1) Since he’s a small guy in tough territory, he has to be creative.
+1) Since he’s a small guy in tough territory, he is creative.
 He has to come up with new plays.

-2) He has to be mentally tough.
+2) He is mentally tough.
 When he’s jostled or intimidated, he remains “unflappable” because he has decided that “nothing will bother” him.

 3) He has no fear.
 Without fear, he can charge into the midst of play.